 - There will be no racial, ethnic, or gender based insults or any other personal discrimination.

 - There will be no posts meant to offend or hurt any other member in a manner which is offensive or inflammatory.
+This includes cryptic sentence fragments suggesting relevance to previous conversations.

 - Spamming is not permitted.